What Is It?

 What Happens After The Procedure?

+Patients go home the same day.
 After the aspiration, the site may be covered with a sterile bandage.
 Patients are typically able to resume normal activities shortly after the procedure, although some mild soreness or discomfort may persist for a short time.
+In some cases, the cyst may reoccur, requiring additional treatment such as corticosteroid injections, physical therapy, or, in severe cases, surgery.
+It’s essential to follow up with your healthcare provider for further evaluation and management.

 Call To Schedule